-The Executive Committee shall appoint a special committee consisting of three or more former Presidents of the Association to administer, investigate and make a recommendation concerning disposition of any reported alleged violation of a provision of this Code, including Whistleblower Reports.
-Any alleged violation or Whistleblower Reports shall be referred to the special committee and shall not be disclosed to the Executive Committee unless and until the special committee submits a recommendation to the Executive Committee under the procedure set forth in this section.
-The special committee shall notify the alleged violator, if such notice has not previously been given, describing the alleged violation of the Code or Whistleblower Report, and provide such alleged violator with a fifteen day period in which to submit a written response setting forth information relating to the activities cited in the Whistleblower Reports or as an alleged violation.
+The Executive Committee shall appoint a special committee consisting of three or more former Presidents of the Association to investigate and make a recommendation concerning disposition of any reported alleged violation of a provision of this Code.
+Any alleged violation shall be referred to the special committee and shall not be disclosed to the Executive Committee unless and until the special committee submits a recommendation to the Executive Committee under the procedure set forth in this section.
+The special committee shall notify the alleged violator, if such notice has not previously been given, describing the alleged violation of the Code, and provide such alleged violator with a fifteen day period in which to submit a written response setting forth information relating to the activities cited as an alleged violation.
 If the special committee thereafter makes a determination that further inquiry is justified, it shall give the alleged violator an opportunity to be heard.
 If the special committee determines at any time that there has been no violation, it shall so advise the alleged violator and the complainant.
 If the special committee determines that there has been no violation, all of the foregoing shall be confidential.
-Absent such determination, the special committee shall submit its recommendation to the Executive Committee, and the Executive Committee may have access to all material considered by the special committee.
-If the Executive Committee finds that a violation of the Association's policies, including the Code, has occurred, or a violation of law may have occurred, the Executive Committee may impose such sanctions as it deems fair and appropriate.
+Absent such determination, the special committee shall submit its recommendation to the Executive Committee and the Executive Committee may have access to all material considered by the special committee.
+If the Executive Committee finds that a violation of the Code has occurred, the Executive Committee may impose such sanctions as it deems fair and appropriate.

-Any member may seek the guidance of the Counsel with respect to any question that may arise under this Code, and may request a written opinion; provided, however, that in providing any written opinion or other advice, the Counsel shall act only as counsel to the Association and shall advise the member accordingly.
-Any member who receives a written opinion from the Counsel after having fully revealed all relevant facts may not be sanctioned by the Association for acting pursuant to such advice.
+Any member may seek the guidance of the Association's Counsel with respect to any question that may arise under this Code, and may request a written opinion; provided, however, that in providing any written opinion or other advice, the Association's Counsel shall act only as counsel to the Association and shall advise the member accordingly.
+Any member who receives a written opinion from the Association's Counsel after having fully revealed all relevant facts may not be sanctioned by the Association for acting pursuant to such advice.